GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/shared-vpc-gke/README.md

 ## Destroying

 There's a minor glitch that can surface running `terraform destroy`, where the service project attachments to the Shared VPC will not get destroyed even with the relevant API call succeeding.
-We are investigating the issue, in the meantime just manually remove the attachment in the Cloud console or via the `gcloud` command when `terraform destroy` fails, and then relaunch the command.
+We are investigating the issue, in the meantime just manually remove the attachment in the Cloud console or via the `gcloud beta compute shared-vpc associated-projects remove` command when `terraform destroy` fails, and then relaunch the command.

 <!-- BEGIN TFDOC -->
 ## Variables